 [workspaceid] with your actual Log Analytics workspace ID, as found in the command above, for example.

-The firewall needs a rule to accept connections on port 25226:
+The firewall needs a rule to accept internal connections on port 25226:

 sudo firewall-cmd --direct --permanent --add-rule ipv4 filter INPUT 0 -p tcp --dport 25226 -j ACCEPT

-Reload the firewall to activate the new rule:
+Reload the firewall to activate the new rules:

 sudo firewall-cmd --reload